Fiat to invest $1.6 billion in new Maserati models

 | NICE, France

-The new Quattroporte is the second car built from a shared car body to be launched by Fiat since the start of its 2009 tie-up with Chrysler.
+Maserati's new Quattroporte is the second car built from a shared car body to be launched by Fiat since the start of its 2009 tie-up with U.S. carmaker Chrysler.
 It competes with the BMW (BMWG.DE) 7 Series and Porsche's (VOWG_p.DE) Panamera.

 The launch is being watched by enthusiasts and investors alike to see how well Fiat executes its ambitious plan to leverage Chrysler's market access and technology to build up the Maserati brand in the United States.

-Bernd Buechner, head of Germany for brand research group Millward Brown, said the Maserati brand - "aspirational, and with a strong appeal for car buyers in the Asia-Pacific region" - was positioned a little higher than BMW, but couldn't match the cachet of its sister brand Ferrari, with its Formula One racing credentials.
+While previous attempts by Fiat to grow its luxury Maserati and Alfa Romeo brands have been disappointing, the Turin-based company hopes that access to Chrysler's 2,300-store U.S. dealer network will make it successful this time around.

+Its platform-sharing with Chrysler also lets Fiat tap the U.S. carmaker's expertise at making bigger cars and save on development costs.

-The sleekly styled new sedan is built on a Chrysler 300-derived chassis, and is powered by an engine designed and manufactured in Italy by Ferrari.
+The sleekly-styled new sedan is built on a Chrysler 300-derived chassis, and is powered by an engine designed and manufactured in Italy by Maserati's sister brand Ferrari.

 The Quattroporte is built at a new Turin factory refurbished by Fiat at a cost of around 1 billion euros.